suffolklibraries/lgc/content/collections/events/footprint-tunnell-20-02.md

               rel: null
               target: null
               title: null
-        text: 'Access at the Mansion | Ipswich Museums' -
+        text: 'Access at the Mansion'
-    type: paragraph
-    attrs:
-      textAlign: left
-    content:
-      -
-        type: text
-        text: 'Gather your family for a fun-filled day learning about the wonderful world of mammals at Christchurch Mansion!'
 cta: |-
   This event is organised by Ipswich Museums: